 encouragement to them.

 Spend some extra time in prayer that God will comfort you and give you strength to get

 for you.
 Remember his promises to always be there for you.
-Remember that His
+Remember that His love for you

-the courage to rejoice also, as will your loved ones now in their Heavenly Home, sitting
+courage to rejoice also, as will your loved ones now in their Heavenly Home, sitting at the feet